SwitchbladeBot/switchblade/README.md

 You want to help?
 Great!
 There are many ways to do it:

 **Contribute with code:**
-Setup a development environment, make some changes, and [open a pull request](https://github.com/SwitchbladeBot/switchblade/compare).
+Make some changes, and [open a pull request](https://github.com/SwitchbladeBot/switchblade/compare).

 **Contribute with ideas:**
-Have a great idea, but don't know how to code (or maybe you're just too lazy to do it)?
-No problem!
-[Open an issue](https://github.com/SwitchbladeBot/switchblade/issues/new) so we can talk about your awesome idea.
+No idea is a bad idea.
+If you have one, please [open an issue](https://github.com/SwitchbladeBot/switchblade/issues/new) so we can talk about it and hopefully make it real!

 **Contribute by hunting bugs:**
 Just like Discord, we have an awesome team of bug hunters.
 You can [join our server](https://discord.gg/2FB8wDG) and ask for the **Bug Hunter™** role.
 After that, you can start hunting bugs and [reporting them](https://github.com/SwitchbladeBot/switchblade/issues/new?template=Bug_report.md).